mattdelhey/mattdelhey.github.io/_posts/2013-07-15-a-more-concrete-derrida.md

 In fact, these cases when Derrida takes his arguments to some of their specific instantiations end up being some of my favorite moments in his book.
 But after re-reading what I've written here, perhaps it's not as concrete as I'd thought and so instead a _more_ concrete Derrida.
 Here's what I'm talking about:

-> "In terms of the moral of morality, let us here insist upon what is too often forgotten
+> In terms of the moral of morality, let us here insist upon what is too often forgotten
 > by the moralizing moralists and good consciences who preach to us with assurance every
 > morning and every week, in newspapers and magazines, on the radio and on television,
 > about the sense of ethical or political responsibility.
 Philosophers who don't write